First Conditional

 “If you press the button tomorrow, the light will turn on.”

-Real possibility: the light will turn on if the button is pressed tomorrow.
+Real possibility: the light will turn on if someone presses the button tomorrow.

 We use will + base verb for the main clause because it refers to a future action.